The Design Studio will deal with the development of innovative products, focusing on two aspects:

 • levers – available for designers - to achieve innovation (form, mode of use and technology)

-The aim of the workshop is that students learn from one hand to recognize and use the three levers for the development of their project and, on the other hand, to prove and submit their design intentions unambiguously, using technical drawings (ensemble and details) and three-dimensional models.
+The aim of the deisgn studio is that students learn from one hand to recognize and use the three levers for the development of their project and, on the other hand, to prove and submit their design intentions unambiguously, using technical drawings (ensemble and details) and three-dimensional models.

 In the second part of the Design Studio students will practice those skills through an full design exercise.
 The aim of the exercise will be to redesign a medium-complexity product.